johnalison/obsidian-notes/Journal/29 August 2024 Thursday.md

 - [ ] Script to create synthetric datasets yaml
 	- Need to merge with existing dataset script to get (at least the data info)
 - Testing running
+	- Running work!
+	- Need to validate wrt to previuous
+		- Flags for synthetic data
+		- Keep process "data" for now...
+Update after debugged

 Gave Junior colloq